One year U.S./global fellowship based at the George Washington University in Washington, DC

 Fellows will be selected based on a demonstrated prior commitment to health equity and leadership potential.
 Applications will be accepted from all countries.
 Fellows must be actively working in a field related to health.

 The program will build and support a linked group of global multidisciplinary leaders equipped with the technical knowledge, skills, and network to advance health equity in their communities and institutions.
-The program will select 20 U.S. and global fellows per year.
+The program will select 10 U.S and 10 international fellows per year.